 Advancement of Big Data Analytics

-Technologies like Redshift, Presto, Spark, Apache Java-based Hadoop cluster computing (Spark, Hive, etc.) have only been around for over ten years.
+Technologies like Redshift, Presto, Spark, and Apache Java-based Hadoop cluster computing (Spark, Hive, etc.) have only been around for over ten years.
 Technologies like SQL, DB2, GPFS, DFS, Rock Clusters and Luster, Power BI, or even IBM Cognogs, for example, have been around for multiple decades.

 There are four different categories of analytics: